mindfactory-dev/Svgicons/docs/use.md

 ### Special folder structure

-Some libraries have a different folder structure and no icon name in the file.
+Some libraries have a different folder structure and have the icon name as a folder.

 We use [Material Icons](https://fonts.google.com/icons) as an example